Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 # Generic-Configuration-Builder
 This library intends to help separate the setup and execution of experiments.
 If you need a bunch of different main classes to store the setup of your experiments, then this tiny library can help!
-The library passes a file format that can be used to set up any kind of class dependencies including all parameters, while also leaving the option to input additional parameters into the setup.
+The library parses a file format that can be used to set up any kind of class dependencies including all parameters, while also leaving the option to input additional parameters into the setup.

 ## Installation
 ```